singlashubham1206/DSA/README.md

 This repo contains all the must do coding questions in DSA and their solutions using Python.
 There will be around 300+ questions.
 This is an on going task.
 My target is to upload atleast 10 questions per week.

-Below are the list of topics that will be covered are :
+Below are the topics that will be covered are :

 **1**.
 Math